Saint Michael's College

 Private Catholic college in Colchester, Vermont, U.S.

 Saint Michael's College (St. Mikes) is a private Catholic college in Colchester, Vermont, United States.
-Founded in 1904 by the Society of Saint Edmund, it grants Bachelor of Arts and Bachelor of Science degrees in more than 40 majors to about 1,200 undergraduate students.
-Housing availability is guaranteed for all four years, and 92% of students live on campus.
+Founded in 1904 by the Society of Saint Edmund, it grants Bachelor of Arts and Bachelor of Science degrees to about 1,100 undergraduate students and Master's degrees and certificates to about 200 graduate students.
+Undergraduate housing availability is guaranteed for all four years and 94% of students live on campus.